jpetazzo/jpetazzo.github.io/_includes/ad_en_long.markdown

-This is the perfect opportunity to bring up the training sessions that we organize in February 2019 in Canada!
+This is the perfect opportunity to bring up the training sessions that we're organizing in February 2019 in Canada!

 There will be:
 - [Getting started with containers](http://www.elapsetech.com/formation/docker-101#English) (February 25th in Montréal in English; February 28th in Québec in French)